 - Save costs on simple repairs and routine PM's performed in-house

 - Large and emergency repairs performed by outside vendors

 - Warranty work completed by outside vendor according to specifications

 - Vendors have training, technology and knowledge of uncommon or comprehensive repairs

 Smaller companies performing fleet services in-house face the high costs of maintaining a shop, diagnostic equipment, trained technicians and on-hand inventory.
 If they employ outside vendors, they are faced with longer vehicle turnaround time.
 Repairs for smaller companies tend to be treated as less urgent by vendors.

 Larger companies' fleet services needs tend to be placed at a higher priority by vendors.
 The vehicles have a shorter downtime.
 However, by performing service in-house they have better control over costs unless a service agreement is arranged.

 Whether you are a small or a large company, the overall choice depends upon your available resources, costs and ability to fulfill the fleet maintenance service needs.
 Many companies choose to employ both options to receive the best of each.

-No matter which source(s) you select to perform your fleet maintenance, Truck Tracker can record all work performed and associated costs.
-Truck Tracker is a versatile application allowing you to track the work performed by outside vendors and in-house technicians.
+No matter which source(s) you select to perform your fleet maintenance, Fleetsoft can record all work performed and associated costs.
+Fleetsoft is a versatile application allowing you to track the work performed by outside vendors and in-house technicians.
 The specific mechanic, vendor, service labor rates, parts costs and services performed are recorded and stored in the database allowing easy access.
-By utilizing Truck Tracker's extensive reports and Report Wizard, information can be retrieved to track mechanic performance, preventive maintenance, repetitive repairs (quality control) , parts replacement and escalating costs by vehicle or vendor.
+By utilizing Fleetsoft's extensive reports and Report Wizard, information can be retrieved to track mechanic performance, preventive maintenance, repetitive repairs (quality control) , parts replacement and escalating costs by vehicle or vendor.
 This information helps ensure that you are running a safe fleet at a low cost with the best customer service possible.